topsky979/Security-Collections/cve4/README.md

  [description]

-Tianchoy blog v1.8.8 was discovered to contain a SQL Injection vulnerability via the URI /view.php with parameter name id..
+Tianchoy blog v1.8.8 was discovered to contain a SQL Injection vulnerability via the URI /view.php with parameter name 'id'.

  ------------------------------------------